 Friend, if we open our senses and begin to pay attention to nature, we observe that everything is a spiral or arc; it cannot be otherwise on a planet that revolves on its axis while following a rotating, elliptical journey through the cosmos.
 And although our life journey is not circular, returning us to an exact point, repeatedly we will notice that we have passed this way before—whether in a season now past, or perhaps in a passage or lesson again reappearing for us.

-Gifts of grace abound, even amid our difficulties and shadows.
+Blessings abound, even amid our difficulties and shadows.
 As we spin forward into another Gregorian new year, consider apprenticing to wonder and beauty, for they are the magic of everyday life.
 Too, may each of us dwell in possibility, expansion, and the presence of mysterious grace.